iTz-Parsa/iTz-Parsa/README.md

 # Hey, I'm iTzParsa
 ## About Me

-I'm a 17-year-old cybersecurity enthusiast and programmer with a strong passion for technology.
-From a young age, I've been deeply interested in understanding how systems work and how to secure them.
-My primary focus lies in the field of cybersecurity, where I actively explore penetration testing, vulnerability research, and Bug Bounty programs.
-I'm also dedicated to expanding my expertise through continuous learning, particularly in areas such as OWASP methodologies and modern security practices.
-In addition to cybersecurity, I enjoy programming and experimenting with new languages and frameworks.
-Linux is my preferred operating system, and I constantly explore its inner workings to enhance my technical proficiency.
+I'm an 18-year-old cybersecurity enthusiast and programmer with a strong passion for technology and security research.
+From a young age, I've been fascinated by understanding how systems work, identifying their weaknesses, and learning how to make them more secure.
+My primary focus is cybersecurity, where I actively explore penetration testing, vulnerability research, web application security, and Bug Bounty programs.
+I am committed to continuously expanding my knowledge and staying up to date with modern security practices, industry standards, and OWASP methodologies.
+In addition to cybersecurity, I enjoy programming, automation, and experimenting with new languages, tools, and frameworks.
+Linux is my preferred operating system, and I regularly explore its ecosystem and inner workings to strengthen my understanding of operating systems, networking, and system administration while continuously improving my technical skills.

 ---